klanna/ChromAn/README.md

 # ChromAn
-Toolbox for anlysis of chromatin data.
+Toolbox for anlysis of time-series chromatin data.

 Important!
 Always run your code from master-folder ("ChromAn").